Plantar heel pain (pain under the heel) is a very common condition affecting approximately 10% of the all adults with foot pain

 - may prescribe x-rays or other types of imaging if absolutely necessary

-What will happen one the cause has been diagnosed?
+What will happen once the cause of my heel pain has been diagnosed?

 The podiatrist will: